Charge Codes and Switch Regimes

 An indicative list of the accredited test houses that have been used by applicants after the advent of the accreditation change is available.
 If you require further guidance on this, please contact us on the contact details on the right of this page.

-ELEXON have identified some cases where additional guidance is needed with regards to the testing process of some products.
+Some cases have been identified where additional guidance is needed with regards to the testing process of some products.
 One case is that of Wi-Fi units which do not produce realistic figures in laboratory testing when the equipment is simply turned on and no data flow is applied.

 We advise manufacturers to test these units under data flow in a mesh network so that the test results obtained are representative of the unit’s normal operating conditions.